smcclatchy/machine-learning-for-biomedical-science/_episodes/06-cross-validation.md

 > > {: .language-r}
 > {: .solution}
 {: .challenge}
+> ## Exercise 5
-> 5. Repeat exercise 4, but now perform the t-test filtering before the cross
+> Repeat exercise 4, but now perform the t-test filtering before the cross
 > validation.
 Note how this biases the entire result and gives us much lower
 > estimated error rates.
 > > ## Solution